 The University uses various mechanisms to inform students and employees about the prevention of crime.
-For example, the UPD annually publishes the Campus Safety Report, which provides information on how to report criminal activity as well as practical steps students and employees can take to prevent theft of property and more serious crimes of violence, including physical and sexual
+For example, the UPD annually publishes the Campus Safety Report, which provides information on how to report criminal activity as well as practical steps students and employees can take to prevent theft of property and more serious crimes of violence, including physical and sexual assaults.
+This yearly publication emphasizes that crime and accident prevention starts with the individual and that becoming informed about the University's safety procedures and services outlined in the guide is a good first step toward preventing crime.

-The University of West Alabama Public Relations in conjunction with the University Police

-Department sends out monthly safety tips via email to the campus community.
+The University of West Alabama Public Relations in conjunction with the University Police Department sends out monthly safety tips via email to the campus community.

 Each semester the UWA Counseling Department's Staff provide a lecture to UWA 101 Freshman students on Sexual Assault and Stalking.
-Turning Point which is a Domestic Violence and Sexual Assault Service Agency provides the University of West Alabama with information and items for promotional campaigns for Sexual Assault Prevention month in April.
+Turning Point which is a Domestic Violence and Sexual Assault Service Agency provides the University of West Alabama with information and items for promotional campaigns for Sexual Assault Prevention Month in April.